-• Work in progress:
+Work in progress:

 - Rec.
 II.5: partially compliant and report data for the FSB annual global monitoring exercise on NBFI, but data gaps remain in relation to securities lending and borrowing as well as breakdown of financial corporations; - Rec.
 II.8: South Africa is at an advanced stage addressing requirements, but household and non-profit institutions serving households sectors will not be separately available and for some non-produced non-financial assets data gaps remain.
-Although experimental sectoral accounts are only expected to be released at the earliest by December 2021 to the OECD, South Africa is still compiling and publishing quarterly financial sector accounts / national financial account / flow of funds according to the 1993 SNA, and completing 1993 SNA questionnaires; - Rec.
-II.14: For non-bank institutions the split into OFCs and NFC are being addressed through revision of surveys; - Rec.
+Experimental sectoral accounts were released in December 2021 and other will be released in January 2022 to the OECD.
+South Africa is still compiling and publishing quarterly financial sector accounts / national financial account / flow of funds according to the 1993 SNA, and completing 1993 SNA questionnaires; - Rec.
+II.14: for non-bank institutions the split into OFCs and NFC are being addressed through revision of surveys; - Rec.
 II.16: consolidated quarterly data at all levels of government with a broad instrument coverage being developed and national government already available; - Rec.
 II.17: currently meet the target by reporting data from private sector banks, but Statistics South Africa in process of developing an official RPPI; - Rec.
-II.18: South African Reserve Bank is attempting to compile an un-official index. - Challenging: Rec.
-II.9, due to lack of data, Rec.
-II.18 South African Reserve Bank is attempting to compile an un-official index. - Not currently relevant: Rec.
-II.4 as South Africa does not have G-SIIs.
+II.18: South African Reserve Bank is attempting to compile an un-official index.